MohammedAzzami/todolistv2/README.md

 - **MongoDB**: NoSQL database
 - **Mongoose**: MongoDB object modeling for Node.js

+## View Demo

+Check out the [live demo](https://vercel.live/link/to-do-list-v2-5t066i42t-mohammed-alazamis-projects.vercel.app?via=deployment-domains-list-commit) to see the final look of the application.

 ## Getting Started

 To run this project locally, follow these steps: